drivet/website-11ty/src/posts/feed/2022/fifteen-years.md

 A number of posts involve [cooking][29] and [cocktails][30].
 More cocktails than cooking if I'm honest.

 I enjoy mixing drinks.
 I'm not entirely sure why.
 It's not to get drunk; I almost always stop at one or two.
 I think it has something to do with my childhood fascination with chemistry.
 Mixing a drink feels like a chemistry experiment.

-For while I was really into crafting my own mixers.
-I have a couple of articles on [making my own tonic water][31], and one on how to make my own grenadine.
+For a while I was really into crafting my own mixers.
+I have a couple of articles on [making my own tonic water][31], and one that mentions how I [make my own grenadine][36].
 I have a series of posts on how I use what are traditionally labelled as "mixing liqueurs", like vermouth or Chartreuse.

-## Just...a Lot of Soapboxing
+## And Finally...Just a Lot of Soapboxing

 This blog doesn't really have title but, if it did, "Desmond's Soapbox" wouldn't be entirely off the mark.
 I often use this blog to bleat opinions